One Call Close 2

 3. Ask Questions

-Be sure to ask open-ended questions that encourage your potential customer to talk more about their needs and wants.
+Make sure to pose open-ended questions, prompting your prospect or potential customer to elaborate further on their needs and desires.

 4. Listen More Than You Talk

-Really try to understand what your potential customer is saying and what they need from you.
-The more you listen, the better equipped you’ll be to close the sale.
+Make a genuine effort to comprehend what your potential customer is conveying and their expectations from you.
+The more attentively you listen, the better prepared you’ll be to seal the deal.

 One Call Close 5